Working With Difficult Emotions: An Emergency Toolkit

 The thing about emotions is that they are just a set of sensations.
 When you can experience intense emotion as simply bodily sensation, you can move it through the body to release it.
 So the most important practice you can do to work with difficult emotions is to learn to read--and tolerate--them in the body.

-staying with the sensations is challenging, but imperative as the first step to being able to work with difficult emotions.
+Staying with the sensations is challenging, but imperative as the first step to being able to work with difficult emotions.

 We store unresolved emotions in the body.
 These emotional memories keep re-enacting themselves as stories in our lives.
 These stories repeat themselves until we finally work through emotional residue.
 We essentially invite habitual scenarios into our life again and again until we learn our lesson.
 It can be incredibly humbling, and sometimes embarrassing.